FPGAtestbed/fpga.github.io/docs/intel_building_emulation.md

 ### Intel toolchain

-You should first load the _quartus_ module, `module load quartus`.
+You should first load the _quartus_ module, `module load quartus` (for this to work you need the module files loaded, if this has not been done run this command before trying to load the _quartus_ module `module use /home/nx08/shared/fpga/modulefiles/`).
 This will make available Intel specific tooling, including _aoc_ and _aocl_ into your environment, as well as setting up the correct OpenCL environment for hardware emulation and Stratix-10 board environment.
 We have developed a simple number sum example [here](https://github.com/FPGAtestbed/intel_sum_example) to demonstrate using the Intel toolchain on the testbed, this can also be used as a skeleton structure for more complex FPGA codes if that is helpful.

 ```console
 [username@nextgenio-login2 ~]$ git clone https://github.com/FPGAtestbed/intel_sum_example.git